JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 ```
 The following line returns "aba" (match on "cad")
-DIM cws AS CWSTR = AfxStrExtract(1, "abacadabra","cad")
+DIM dws AS DWSTRING = AfxStrExtract(1, "abacadabra","cad")
 ```
 ### AfxStrExtract (Overload)

 ```
 FUNCTION AfxStrExtract (BYREF wszMainStr AS CONST WSTRING, _
-   BYREF wszDelim1 AS WSTRING, BYREF wszDelim2 AS WSTRING) AS CWSTR
+   BYREF wszDelim1 AS WSTRING, BYREF wszDelim2 AS WSTRING) AS DWSTRING
 ```

 Extracts the portion of a string following the occurrence of a specified delimiter up to the second delimiter.
 If one or both of the delimiters aren't found, it returns an empty string.